 When your root canal treatment has been completed we will send a report of your treatment to your dentist.
 You will need to contact their office for a follow-up restoration within 30 days of completion at our office.
 Your dentist will decide on what type of restoration is necessary to protect your tooth.

 Is a root canal procedure expensive?

 Saving your tooth through a root canal treatment is less expensive and less invasive than an extraction and replacement with a bridge or implant.

 If you have insurance our staff will let you know the cost of treatment and will assist you in submitting your form to your insurance company.

 In addition to digital radiography, we utilize special operating microscopes.
 Magnification and fiber optic illumination are helpful in aiding the doctor to see tiny details inside your tooth.
 Also, a tiny video camera on the operating microscope can record images of your tooth to further document the doctor’s findings.

 This allows three-dimensional visualization of teeth, bone, sinuses and surrounding structures with minimal radiation to the patient, enabling a level of anatomical accuracy and patient care not possible with 2-D technologies (regular dental x-rays).

 Please remember you are fully responsible for all fees charged by this office at the time treatment is rendered regardless of your insurance coverage.

 Don't Suffer From Tooth Pain Any Longer!

 Pain in your tooth or gums may be a symptom of infected pulp.
-Drs.
-Karen Da Silva and Wagner can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!
+Dr. Karen Da Silva can perform a Root Canal to treat the infected pulp, relieve pain, and save your natural teeth!